Subshifts with sparse traces: Definitions

-A \emph{pattern} is a function $P : D \to \Sigma$ where $D = D(P) \subset \Z^d$ is a (possibly infinite) subset called the \emph{domain} of $P$.
+A ($d$-dimensional) \emph{pattern} is a function $P : D \to \Sigma$ where $D = D(P) \subset \Z^d$ is a (possibly infinite) subset called the \emph{domain} of $P$.
 Patterns are closely related to \emph{cylinders}.
 If $P$ is a pattern, we define the cylinder $[P] = \{x \;|\; x|_{D(P)} = P\}$.
 However, we more commonly use the terminology that a pattern \emph{occurs} or \emph{appears} in a point, or in another pattern, and by this we mean that a translate of the point is in the cylinder defined by the pattern.
 We denote this by $P \sqsubset x$.
-We say \emph{$P$ occurs at $v$ in $x$} if $\sigma_v(x)|_{D(P)} = P$.
-This allows the use of descriptive terminology such as `$P$ occurs at a bounded distance from every occurrence of $Q$', which is an important concept for us.
-In the one-dimensional case, patterns are usually called \emph{words}, and the set of words occurring in a one-dimensional subshift (or a point) is called its \emph{language}.
+We say \emph{$P$ occurs (or appears) at $\bol v$ in $x$} if $\sigma^{\bol v}(x)|_{D(P)} = P$.
+This allows the use of descriptive terminology such as `$P$ occurs at a bounded distance from every occurrence of $Q$'.
+For a subshift $X$ we define $P \sqsubset X \iff \exists x \in X: P \sqsubset x$.

+In the one-dimensional case, patterns with a contiguous domain are usually called \emph{words}, and the set of words occurring in a one-dimensional subshift (or a point) is called its \emph{language}.